 - Toss all food scraps in the trash instead of the sink

 - Wipe dishes and cookware off with a paper towel before putting them in the sink or dishwasher.
-Throw the paper towel in the trash.
+Throw the greasy paper towel in the trash.

-- Washing FOG down with dishwashing soap breaks it up.
-Wrong.
+Truth.
 This only passes the FOG down the line to cause problems elsewhere.